 Instructional Materials Checklist: Where to Start and Resources within Pellissippi

 When considering adopting new textbooks for courses, there are questions to ask the representative of the publisher to determine if their books are in an accessible format.
-Alice Wershing is available to assist Committee Chairs when considering new textbooks and other instructional materials.
-Staff of the Disability Services office are also available to test publisher's files prior to purchase.
+The following resources are available for guiding the process.
+Please contact the Disability Services Office for further assistance.

-Alice Wershing is available to help Faculty and Staff learn about assistive technology tools and provide assistance related to creating materials that all students can use.
-The following checklist can assist you in getting started in creating materials to meet the needs of all students.
+The Disability Services Office is in the process of formalizing a process for requesting technical assistance.
+The following links can assist you in getting started in creating materials to meet the needs of all students.
 Check the Technology Tools page and the Tip Sheets for additional resources.